BENZOOgataga/benzoogataga/home-server.md

 ## 📦 Virtual Machines & Containers

-All of these are hosted under the node `SRV-BASTION` (see Proxmox summary).
+All of these are hosted under the node `SRV-TERRATON` (see Proxmox summary).

 | ID  | Name           | Type | Description / Usage                                                                 |
 |-----|----------------|------|-------------------------------------------------------------------------------------|